 We evaluated the scalability of Tracefs by executing multiple Postmark processes simultaneously.
 We configured Postmark to create 10,000 files (between 512 bytes and 10KB) and perform 100,000 transactions in 100 directories for one process, but the workload was evenly divided among the processes by dividing the number of files, transactions, and subdirectories by the number of processes.
 This ensures that the number of files per directory remains the same.
 We measured the elapsed time as the maximum of all processes, because this is the amount of time that the work took to complete.
-We measured the user and system for each process.
+We measured the user and system time as the total of the user and system for each process.
 We executed the benchmark in the FILE configuration with FULL tracing for 1, 2, 4, 8, and 16 processes.

-Figure 10 shows the elapsed and system times for Postmark with multiple processes.
+Figure 4.5 shows the elapsed and system times for Postmark with multiple processes.
 With a single process, the elapsed time is 383 seconds on Ext3 and 444 seconds with Tracefs.
 For 16 processes, the elapsed time reduces by a factor of 5.6 on Ext3 and by a factor of 3.3 with Tracefs.
 This shows that Tracefs scales well with multiple processes, though by a lesser factor, as compared to Ext3.
 This can be attributed to the serialization of writing traces to disk.
 The system times remain constant for both Ext3 and Tracefs.

-Figure 10: Elapsed and system times for Postmark with Ext3 and Tracefs with multiple processes
+Figure 4.5: Elapsed and system times for Postmark with Ext3 and Tracefs with multiple processes